vrash/Code-jam-and-Hacker-Cup-code/README.md

 Code-jam-and-Hacker-Cup-code
 ============================

-All the programming competitions stuff
+This repo contains all the code written in previous online programming contests, mostly written in python with some java in there.